 Buy a battery backup

-- Check all the components to ensure you have all the parts you need, once it arrives.
+- Check all the components as soon as it arrives to make sure you have all the parts you need.

 - Charge it ahead of time, as necessary.

-- Do a trial run, either before hurricane season hits or on an annual basis, so you aren’t caught with equipment that doesn’t work.
+- Do a trial run – either before hurricane season hits or yearly – so you aren’t caught with equipment that doesn’t work.

 3. Oral appliance, for the win?

 Some people have oral appliances to treat their OSA.
 If you like this option and qualify for it – and it helps you with your sleep-breathing disorder – this may be the best option of all.
 It packs light, needs little maintenance, and doesn’t require electricity.

 Interested in reading more tips on living well with CPAP?
 Explore our featured collection of tips and tricks for CPAP users.